day8/re-frame/docs/Flows.md

     - `reg-flow` - creates a running node from a specification

     Crucially, the name `flow` isn't exactly short for "dataflow".
-    A `flow` is a static value, specifying one segment of a dataflow graph.
+    A `flow` is a static value, specifying one possible segment of a dataflow graph.
-    Dataflow is a dynamic phenomenon, not a value.
+    Dataflow is a [dynamic process](/re-frame/on-dynamics/#on-dynamics), not a value.
     Both the data and the graph itself change over time.
     Changing the graph is a matter of [registering and clearing](#redefining-and-undefining) flows.